darkseid208/FaceDetection-Attendance-System/README.md

 This project is an AI-powered automated attendance system that replaces traditional manual roll-calling with live facial recognition.
 It uses webcam-based face detection, generates face encodings, identifies individuals, and records attendance with timestamps.

+## Project Overview
+The system provides two separate dashboards: one for teachers and one for students.
+Teachers can manage all students, capture faces, train recognition data, and view attendance logs.
+Students can log in to track their attendance progress via graphs and detailed statistics.

+The system automatically detects faces using the webcam, compares them with the trained encodings, and marks attendance instantly.

 ## Features

 - Face Registration: Capture student faces and create encoded training data